 In The Princess Diaries, Mia hates — and doesn't understand — math, be it pre-calculus or geometry.
 This makes it awkward when her mother marries her geometry teacher.

 Adrian Mole noted that one of the benefits of joining his local Good Samaritans group is that he gets to miss math on Mondays.

 Anne of Green Gables hates Geometry.
 Hates, hates, hates Geometry, even though she had to teach it.
-When she got married she tossed all of her textbooks in a truck and locked it with great gusto.
+When she got married she tossed all of her textbooks in a trunk and locked it with great gusto.
 If not for the great cost of books in those days, it stands to reason she may have burned them.